Last Updated: March 2026

 Guided Dating app

-This app concept takes on a game system, and is designed for users intimidated by modern dating, 'coaching' them to put 'themselves out there' with a focus on building social and romantic skills.
-It also seeks to address extremist/sexist views of modern dating by challenging misinformation in an engaging, gamified way
+Designed for users intimidated by modern dating by 'coaching' them to build social and romantic skills.
+It also seeks to address extremist/sexist views of modern dating by challenging misinformation.

 Strengths

-• Takes intuitiveness of dating app model making it easily accessible to new users
+• Intuitiveness of dating app model makes it accessible to new users

 Weaknesses